dask/dask-ml/docs/source/hyper-parameter-search.rst

 (via ``patience`` and ``tol``).
 They even get one step fancier, and can choose which models to call ``partial_fit`` on.

-First, let's look at basic usage.
-Some more adaptive use will be detailed in ":ref:`hyperparameter.adaptive`".
+First, let's look at basic usage. ":ref:`hyperparameter.adaptive`" details estimators that reduce the amount of computation required.

 Basic use
 ^^^^^^^^^